matkobrandic/NumericalMethodsForEngineers_MATLAB/README.md

 # NumericalMethodsForEngineers_MATLAB
-All the codes written while partaking in the online course offered by Coursera, that I finished on 7th April 2021
+All the codes written while partaking in [the online course](https://www.coursera.org/learn/numerical-methods-engineers) offered by Coursera, that I finished on 7th April 2021.
+A big thank you to Prof. Jeff Chasnov for making the course publically available.